 Level 1 – C Grade – Club Umpire Accreditation Level.

 Level 0 – D Grade – Players Umpire Accreditation Level.

 Appointed by AEBF from the ranks of “A” or senior “B” grade (9) Umpires who have qualified in Eight ball, on recommendation by the NRUC.
 Examiners are appointed on a “needs only” basis and function under the direction of the SRUC

 a) Information package be given to prospective candidates or graded umpires.

 b) Each SRUC Director shall supply to the NRUC Director a list of existing Umpires, giving such details as name, background experience, who may be placed on a priority list for “B” grade testing.

-c) We the NRUC recommend, on successful completion of examination the SRUC Director will forward to the NRUC Director appropriate list of achievers and their status (grading).
+c) We the NRUC recommend, on successful completion of the examination the SRUC Director will forward to the NRUC Director an appropriate list of achievers and their status (grading).